Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 You can deploy these demos to use the Lightstreamer server as web server or in any external web server you are running.
 If you choose the former case, please create the folders `<LS_HOME>/pages/[demo_name]` then copy here the contents of the `src` and `src/[demo_name]` folders of this project.

-For further information on how to configure your web app for web push notifications, see the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation) and the original guides by Apple and Google:
+For further information on how to configure your web app for web push notifications, see the [*General Concepts* document](https://lightstreamer.com/docs/ls-server/latest/General%20Concepts.pdf) and the original guides by Apple and Google:

 * Apple (Safari): [Configuring Safari Push Notifications](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/NotificationProgrammingGuideForWebsites/PushNotifications/PushNotifications.html#//apple_ref/doc/uid/TP40013225-CH3-SW1)
 * Google FCM (Chrome/Firefox): [Set up a JavaScript Firebase Cloud Messaging client app](https://firebase.google.com/docs/cloud-messaging/js/client)